DataDog/integrations-core/coredns/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [Docker log collection documentation][3].
+To enable it, see [Docker Log Collection][3].

 Then, set [Log Integrations][4] as Docker labels: